zowe/docs-site/docs/user-guide/mvd-configuration.md

 By default, both servers additionally log to files and the location of these files can be changed or logging to them can be disabled.
 The following environment variables can be used to customize the app-server and zss log locations by setting the values within the `zowe.environments` section of the Zowe configuration file.

-* `ZWED_NODE_LOG_DIR`: Overrides the zowe configuration file value of `zowe.logDirectory` for app-server, but keeps the default filenames.
+* `ZWED_NODE_LOG_DIR`: Overrides the Zowe configuration file value of `zowe.logDirectory` for app-server, but keeps the default filenames.
-* `ZWES_LOG_DIR`: Overrides the zowe configuration file value of `zowe.logDirectory` for zss, but keeps the default filenames.
+* `ZWES_LOG_DIR`: Overrides the Zowe configuration file value of `zowe.logDirectory` for zss, but keeps the default filenames.
 * `ZWED_NODE_LOG_FILE`: Specifies the full path to the file where logs will be written from app-server.
 This overrides both `ZWED_NODE_LOG_DIR` and `zowe.logDirectory`.
 If the path is `/dev/null` then no log file will be written.
 This option does not timestamp logs or keep multiple of them.
 * `ZWES_LOG_FILE`: Specifies the full path to the file where logs will be written from zss.
 This overrides both `ZWES_LOG_DIR` and `zowe.logDirectory`.
 If the path is `/dev/null` then no log file will be written.
 This option does not timestamp logs or keep multiple of them.

 If the directory or file specified cannot be created, the server will run (but it might not perform logging properly).

 ## ZSS configuration